-This EOC has been amended to comply with the requirements of the Patient Protection and Affordable Care Act and the Health Care and Education Reconciliation Act of 2010.
-As of the date of the publication of this EOC, the United States Department of Health and Human Services and other regulatory agencies had not issued regulations or guidance with respect to many aspects of these laws.
-We will provide coverage under this Policy in accordance with these laws and in compliance with applicable regulations and guidance as they are issued.
+Ongoing Regulation.
+This EOC complies with the requirements of the Patient Protection and Affordable Care Act and the Health Care and Education Reconciliation Act of 2010, together referred to as the Affordable Care Act (ACA) and all other applicable state and federal insurance laws (including Nevada's telehealth law), regulations and guidance effective on the date of publication of this Schedule of Benefits and the EOC it supports.
+These laws, regulations and supporting guidance may change.
+We will provide coverage under this Policy in accordance with these laws, regulations and guidance as they are issued.